Yazdun/next-ts-audiophile/README.md

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Run `npm run test` to make sure everything is allright
-5. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request
+5. Open a Pull Request